agrobys/BoardProvisioningBot-test/README.md

 How to start the bot:

 - Install ngrok and necessary packages.
-- If you use my bot with my variables specified in the variables.yaml file, please let me know before you run it.
+- To get the token for my bot, send me a message at agrobys@cisco.com.
 Otherwise, you can create your own bot at https://developer.webex.com/my-apps/new/bot and paste its token, id, email, and name in the .yaml file.
 - Run app.py

 How to interact with the bot: